rgreenhillbrown/pothole-detection/README.md

 # Pothole Detection with YOLOv8

-Detect potholes from cars/trucks using YOLOv8.
-This project utilizes the power of YOLOv8, an advanced object detection algorithm, to identify potholes on road surfaces.
-Our model is trained to recognize various sizes and shapes of potholes, providing an essential tool for road maintenance and safety measures.
+This project is a work in progress with the goal of detecting potholes using cameras mounted in cars/trucks using YOLOv8.
+This project utilises a YOLOv8 model trained extensively on a dataset containing a variety of images of potholes.
+The idea of the project is to assist in documenting potholes in local government areas.
+As it is a work in progress, the ability to log locations and other features has not yet been added.

 ## Getting Started